TheTechnobear/rnbo.example.ssp/README.md

 This projects currently is only support on macOS and Linux.

 Whilst windows users could modify build files, this is non-trivial.
-I would recommend instead, installing a Virtual Machine (VM), and run Linux under windows.
+I would recommend installing a Virtual Machine (VM), and run Linux under windows.

 # Getting Started

-The first step for creating Percussa SSP modules is to create a development environment.
+There are two steps for creating Percussa SSP modules based on RNBO

-This is covered in [docs/DEVENV.md](docs/DEVENV.md)
+first, is to create a 'development environment', covered in [docs/DEVENV.md](docs/DEVENV.md)

-note: this environement is suitable for building any Percussa SSP modules, and is not specific to RNBO.

-Now we have a development environement installed, we can now download this project and start creating modules

-This is covered in [docs/BUILDING.md](docs/BUILDING.md)
+second, is to download projects, and build them, covered in [docs/BUILDING.md](docs/BUILDING.md)

+note: the development enviroment stage is **identical** the one used for the percussa ssp sdk.

 # Next Steps